 First, pin this image to easily revisit this topic:

 I’ve avoided this topic, because I don’t want to come off sounding like this is a get rich quick scheme.

 They take some authority, planning, transparency, and both a skill and love for teaching.
 Still, they’re short & sweet to run while your students make strides in their photography.

 The fact is, a beginner level photography class is a way to serve others in an authentic, impactful way that brings money into your bank account.

 Meanwhile, you get to talk about something that comes easily to you and makes you all giddy!
 Win/win all around.

-Real quick, grab this free workbook to help you rock each phase of running a successful workshop:
+Real quick, grab this free workbook to rock each phase of running a successful workshop:

 So literally, how much can you make teaching a beginner level photography workshop?

 Personally, I’ve made between $570 – $1500 per workshop.
 Pretty nice revenue stream, right?!

 My workshops run about 3 hours and I allow 5-10 students max.
 I love the intimacy of a smaller class size (like 5 people), but know I can handle up to 10 students and stay within my time window of 3 hours.